SSWConsulting/SSW.Rules.Content/rules/business-continuity-services/rule.md

 Redundancy is a base concept that is applied to all other concepts e.g. High Availability and Fault Tolerance.
 Redundancy mainly means having extra hardware or software that can be used as backup (or in tandem) with the primary one e.g. having 2 virtual machines, one on-premises and one in Azure.
 When one fails, the other one can be used as the backup.

+It's always a good idea to have redundancy on-premises and also in an off-premises (e.g. Azure) location, so in cases of any location disasters, you can rest assured your data and services are safe.

 There are many ways to automate or apply redundancy, check the below for more information.

 ### High Availability (HA)